 Multifamily Credit Insurance Risk Transfer (MCIRT™) helps reduce credit risk for Fannie Mae while bringing additional private capital to the multifamily housing market.

-of unpaid principal balance was covered through MCIRT transactions as of Q4 2019.
+of unpaid principal balance was covered through MCIRT transactions, measured at the time of the transaction as of Q1 2020.

-of coverage was provided by reinsurers through MCIRT transactions as of Q4 2019.
+of coverage was provided by reinsurers through MCIRT transactions as of Q1 2020.

 Building on our long tradition of transferring risk to the private sector, MCIRT is designed to complement – and supplement – Multifamily's Delegated Underwriting and Servicing (DUS®) loss sharing program, where originating lenders share in the credit risk on our loans.